Top 10 ways to avoid the retailer tricks that make you spend more

 2. Shop layouts that suck you in

-The trick: Research from the Marketing Science Institute shows that 70% of what we buy in the supermarket is unplanned.
+Research from the Marketing Science Institute shows that 70% of what we buy in the supermarket is unplanned.
 Chances are, the supermarket has had an influence.

 One way we get sucked into spending more is putting profitable products such as flowers and fresh-baked goods near the entrance so you see them when your trolley is empty and you’re in a good mood.